Submodular Function Maximization via the Multilinear Relaxation and Contention Resolution Schemes: Contention resolution schemes

 \subsection{Connection to correlation gap}

 In this section we highlight a close connection between \crs schemes and a concept known as {\em correlation gap}~\cite{ADSY10}.
-The correlation gap is a measure of how much the expected value of a function with respect to some random input can vary, if only the marginal probabilities of the input are fixed.
+The correlation gap is a function on set functions that measures how much the expected value of a set function with respect to some random input can vary, if only the marginal probabilities of the input are fixed.
+We first show how one can naturally extend this notion to sets $\mathcal{I}\subseteq 2^N$.
+Then, by exploiting the dual LP formulation of \crs schemes (DP1), we present a close relationship of the notion of correlation gap, interpreted in terms of constraints, and the existence of strong \crs schemes.

 \begin{definition} For a set function $f:2^N \rightarrow \RR_+$, the \emph{correlation gap} is defined as

 where $R(\bx)$ is a random set independently containing each element $i$ with probability $x_i$, and